Academic Integrity

 Academic Integrity Awareness Week

 The Provost’s Committee on Academic Integrity hosts Academic Integrity Awareness Week every fall.
-Our most recent event asked students to review some notorious recent cheaters (remember the Coldplay couple?), rank them, and explain their choices—here’s what they said.
+Our most recent event asked students to review some notorious recent cheaters, rank them and explain their choices—here’s what they said.

 Understanding the Academic Integrity Violation Reporting Process